 Some heating alternatives have been deemed “unhealthy and inefficient” to run by the government – which is why a few of these won’t be accepted under the new Healthy Homes Guarantee Act.
 The heating standard states: “some heating devices are inefficient, unaffordable or unhealthy to run, such as unflued gas heaters, open fires, electric heaters (except heat pumps) with a heating capacity of greater than 2.4 kilowatts, and multiple electric heaters (except heat pumps) in one room.
 These particular heating devices will not be accepted in the heating standard…”

-In comparison, if you’ve purchased an energy efficient heat pump that is correctly sized to your space and environment, you have very few things to bare in mind going forward.
+By comparison, if you’ve purchased an energy efficient heat pump that is correctly sized to your space and environment, you have very few things to bare in mind going forward.
 The exception is understanding that — much like an electric heater or batteryless pellet burner — a heat pump will not work during a power cut.

 What Size Heat Pump Do I Need?